Khoalabear0424/PantryPal/README.md

 5. By clicking on the icon, they will change to a green color which indicates that they have just been bought.
 6. Overtime, this color will slowly change to a red hue.
 7. This red hue indicates that the item will expire soon.
+8. You will also see a small `x` in the right top corner of each icon.
+Clicking this will remove this icon from the home page and also unselect it from the inventory page.

 ## Feel Free to message me with any questions!